Sublime-Instincts/BetterJinja/README.md

 |    ```jblock```   |      ```{% block %}{% endblock %}```      |
 | ```jautoescape``` | ```{% autoescape %}{% endautoescape %}``` |

+If you want to ignore the snippets that are provided by default, you can use the `ignored_snippets` setting.

+`"ignored_snippets": ["BetterJinja/*"]`

 ## Issues & Feature requests.

 There is always scope for improvements so please do report any bug(s) that you encounter or request for feature(s) that this package should support.

 Please follow the issue & feature request templates that have been setup while reporting any bug(s) or requesting for feature(s) (So as to stay as organised as possible).

+## Acknowledgements.

+The [syntax_test.yml](https://github.com/Sublime-Instincts/BetterTwig/.github/workflows/syntax_test.yml) is taken & used (with some modifications) from the official [Packages](https://github.com/sublimehq/Packages) repository.
+So full credit goes to them for it.

 ## License
 The MIT License (MIT)